Develop / Scan Service - Double 8mm Film (25 ft rolls)

 Scanning Aspect Ratio -By default we will scan your film 16x9 and include the entire frame (including sprocket holes).
 If you would like a different crop, please make notes on the FILM FORM that you submit with your film.

-We accept the following formats:
+We accept the following Double 8 film:

 - Cine 8 BW Positive 40 Reversal